willynilly/knowhow-api-apollo-server/README.txt

 As an example: npx knex seed:make 01_seed_users
 2. Run
 npx knex seed:run

+How to Both Run Default Migrations and Seed Database
+1. After creating the database called "knowhowapi", you can quickly create and seed the tables by executing the following command: npm run setupdb

 How to Start knowhowapi
 1. Make sure the postgre server is running